The Hilbert Series and the Flavor Invariants of the 3HDM: Introduction

 As will be discussed in the following section, the 3HDM contains three adjoint representations and one $\mathbf{27}$ representation of a global flavor symmetry group $SU(3)$.
 While in principle one can compute all independent invariants of the theory, their sheer number makes it impractical to present the full set explicitly.
 Instead, we restrict our attention to operators up to cubic order in the quartic couplings.
 For the special case of invariants containing no $\mathbf{27}$ fields, however, we determine the generating set to arbitrary order in the quartic couplings.
 We expect this truncation to be sufficient for phenomenological applications.

+{Our third and final result is the application of these invariants in a phenomenological context.
+In particular, we use our basis of invariants up to cubic order in the couplings to begin the construction of CP-even and CP-odd basis invariants.
+We explicitly identify CP-even and CP-odd combinations for invariants involving up to four fields and discuss how the construction may be systematically extended to higher orders. }

 Our paper is organized as follows.
 In Section~\ref{3hdmoverview}, we provide an overview of the 3HDM Lagrangian and identify the building blocks required to construct invariant operators.
 In Section~\ref{hseries}, we introduce the Hilbert series and present the explicit formula used to compute the Hilbert series for the 3HDM.
 In Section~\ref{hseriesCalc}, we describe the steps involved in performing this calculation, emphasizing the technical obstacles that previously prevented its completion and explaining how each of these challenges can be overcome.
-In Section~\ref{HSResults}, we present and analyze the results of the Hilbert series calculation.
+In Section~\ref{HSResults}, we present the results of the Hilbert series calculation.

-We then turn to finding explicit descriptions of the independent invariant operators of the 3HDM .
-In Section~\ref{Invariants} we describe our approach and present the explicit calculation of the first few invariants of the theory.
-Section~\ref{invariantresults} presents the final results for the set of invariants up to cubic order in the couplings.
+We then turn to the explicit construction of the independent invariant operators of the 3HDM.
+In Section~\ref{Invariants}, we describe our approach and present the calculation of the lowest-order invariants of the theory.
+Section~\ref{invariantresults} presents the resulting basis of invariant operators through cubic order in the couplings. {In Section~\ref{CPinvs}, we apply these results in a phenomenological context by constructing CP-even and CP-odd invariants up to quartic order in the field content.} Finally, we close with a discussion of our results.